jonathanhogg/flitter/docs/shaders.md

 : Specifies an offset to be added to the multiplied noise value before writing to the output image, default `0.5`.

+`default=` *DEFAULTS*
+: Specifies the default values of the color channels as a 4-vector (in the order R, G, B, A).
+These will be used for any channels not filled-in with noise values (see the `components=` attribute above).
+The default value is `1`, meaning all unused channels will have the value `1`.

-Noise values are normally in the range $(-1,1)$.
+OpenSimplex 2S noise values are in the range $(-1,1)$.
 The default values for `multiplier` and `offset` are designed to adjust the noise range into the standard $(0,1)$ range for color values.
 However, with an HDR image format (i.e., the default `colorbits=16`) there is no particular need to restrict the